mjishnu/Raven/README.md

 This repository is a fork of [mjishnu/Raven](https://github.com/mjishnu/Raven).
 Raven is a modern WinUI 3 / .NET 10 alternative Microsoft Store client for Windows.
 The original Raven project provides Store search, downloads, installation, updates, dependency handling and package export.

 This fork keeps the original Raven functionality and adds a portable-package workflow and an optional single-EXE distribution build.
+This implements the free installation and usage of all apps, paid aswell, if they dont have a seperate mechanism to prevent the start of a copy.

 ## Changes in this fork